A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

-In \refs{sec.alg} we review the basic definitions.
+In \refs{sec.alg} we review some basic definitions concerning partitions and tableaux, and explain the sorting algorithm.
 We present the complexity and the conjecture in \refs{sec.comp}.
-In \refs{sec.proof} we derive the recursion for the exchange numbers and the complexity theorem that includes the conjecture.
-In \refs{sec.more} we analyse the extreme positions of the entries during the application of the sorting algorithm, and find a different recursion, which also includes the conjecture but is interesting by itself.
+In \refs{sec.proof} we derive the recursion for the exchange numbers and the complexity theorem that implies the conjecture.
+In \refs{sec.more} we analyse the extremal positions of the entries during the application of the sorting algorithm and find a different recursion, which, whilst also implying the conjecture, is interesting in its own right.
 Finally, we make a few remarks and give an example in \refs{sec.rem}.

-\secA{The Novelli--Pak--Stoyanovskii algorithm} In this section we recap the basic definitions and present the Novelli--Pak--Stoyanovskii algorithm.
+\secA{The Novelli--Pak--Stoyanovskii algorithm} In this section we recall some definitions and present the Novelli--Pak--Stoyanovskii algorithm.
+The algorithm can also be found in standard literature such as \cite{Knuth1998}*{page~70, Exercise~39} and \cite{Sagan}*{Section~3.10}.